yash-scripts/yash-scripts/README.md

 <br/><br/>

-<sub>⭐ If you like what you see, feel free to star a repo — it genuinely motivates me to keep building! 🙏</sub>
+<sub>⭐ If you like what you see, feel free to star the repository — it genuinely motivates me to keep building! 🙏</sub>

 </div>